setzler/academic-kickstart/content/datasets/CensusCBP/index.md

 ---

-2001-2017 Census CBP data on employment, payrolls, and establishments at various levels of aggregation (e.g., county by 2-digit industry).
+2001-2017 Census CBP data on employment, payrolls, and establishments at various levels of aggregation (such as county by industry).